pointOfive/Home/Bio/README.md

 and across the way from Alvik.
 These are beautiful, beautiful places.
 Especially with our favorite fika blend and some Kardemummabullar.

 But then a very strange thing happened.
-The world went sideways with COVID-19.
+The world went sideways with COVID-19 and everyone freaked out (with Sweden freaking out the least of all and everyone else freaking out even more at Sweden for not freaking out enough).
-Everyone freaked out, with Sweden freaking out the least of all and everyone else freaking out even more at Sweden for not freaking out enough.
+As this all went down I took the opportunity to return to my Bayesian roots in the unlikely guise of [TensorFlow]([https://www.tensorflow.org/) whose (TensorFlow Probability)[https://www.tensorflow.org/probability] library got me [reading](www) about [HMC](https://github.com/pointOfive/Home/tree/master/Analysis/OneOffs/PyMC#modern-bayesian-analysis), [KL divergence and Variational Inference](www),
-As this has all gone down I've taken the opportunity to return to my Bayesian roots in the unlikely guise of [TensorFlow]([https://www.tensorflow.org/) whose (TensorFlow Probability)[https://www.tensorflow.org/probability] library got me [reading](www) about [HMC](https://github.com/pointOfive/Home/tree/master/Analysis/OneOffs/PyMC#modern-bayesian-analysis), [KL divergence and Variational Inference](www),
+[VAEs, BCNNs, Generative Models and Normalizing Flows](www), and how batch normalization, dropout, Bayes by Backprop, randomized prior functions, and Gaussian processes can be used for Bayesian Deep Learning and Bayesian Neural Networks.
-[VAEs, BCNNs, Generative Models and Normalizing Flows](www), and how batch normalization, dropout, Bayes by Backprop, randomized prior functions, and Gaussian processes can be used for BNNs.
+It's all really cool and I'm now in the midst of looking for the right opportunity to put it all to use.

 ## [Covera](https://github.com/pointOfive/Examples/tree/master/Experience#work-experience)